AKSW/docs.ontowiki.net/guides/install/installationprocess.md

   - go to <http://www.zend.com/community/downloads>, download **Zend Framework 1.x minimal** and extract the folder `library\Zend` into `C:\Program Files\Apache Software Foundation\Apache2.2\htdocs\elds\libraries`
 - go to <https://github.com/AKSW/Erfurt>, click on "ZIP" and extract the folder `library\Erfurt` into `C:\Program Files\Apache Software Foundation\Apache2.2\htdocs\elds\libraries`
 - create the folder `...\elds\cache` and ensure that the user which runs Apache (System, if Apache is started as a service) has write access to that folder
-- Go to <http://localhost/elds/index.php> (adjust the URL if necessary). eLDS should now start.
+- Go to <http://localhost/elds/index.php> (adjust the URL if necessary).
+OntoWiki should now start.

 ### Custom Startup Script for Debian
-Debian squeeze comes with Virtuoso version 6.1.2, which does not meet the eLDS requirements fully.
+Debian squeeze comes with Virtuoso version 6.1.2, which does not meet the OntoWiki requirements fully.
 Debian testing/wheezy comes with version 6.1.4, which is sufficient.

 If you want to install everything from the Debian repositories, and still use your own locally compiled version of Virtuoso, this tip can be of great help.